The Brave Little Toaster Goes to Mars

-The Brave Little Toaster Goes to Mars is a 1998 American animated musical film.
-It is based on the 1988 novella of the same name by Thomas M. Disch.
-It is the sequel to The Brave Little Toaster to the Rescue (1997).
+The Brave Little Toaster Goes to Mars is a 1998 American animated direct-to-video musical film based on the 1988 novella of the same name by Thomas M. Disch.
+It is the sequel to The Brave Little Toaster to the Rescue (1997), as well as the third and final installment in The Brave Little Toaster film series.
 The film was released direct-to-video on May 19, 1998, in the United States by Walt Disney Home Video.
+In the film, the five appliances of their Master head off on a trip to the red planet Mars after finding out that his infant son was sent there.

-It featured the last performances of actors DeForest Kelley, Paddi Edwards, Thurl Ravenscroft, and Carol Channing before their deaths in 1999, 2005, and 2019, respectively.
+It featured the last screen performances of actors DeForest Kelley, Paddi Edwards, Thurl Ravenscroft, and Carol Channing, who died in 1999 (both Kelley and Edwards), 2005, and 2019, respectively.